bhaswarey/AIML-Portfolio-Likelihood-Accepting-Coupon/README.md

 Figure 3 - provides a view of the distribution accepted and rejected offers across the entire coupon category.
 The figure highlights the coupon types that have the highest acceptance and rejection rates, providing a view of where improvements are needed.

 In summary, the business problem is as follows:

-- Identify apportunities to improve acceptance rates of Bar and Coffee House based on the acceptance rate of the Carry out & Take away coupon.
+·    Identify opportunities to improve acceptance rates of Bar and Coffee House based on the acceptance rate of the Carry out & Take away coupon.

-- Identification of opportunities includes understanding the characteristics of the drivers with high acceptance rate.
+·    The characteristics of the drivers with high acceptance rate.